-Submittal of Record Plans (Revised 3-26-18)
+Submittal of Record Plans (Revised 3-2025)

-- 1. Submit a PDF drawing file created from the original AutoCAD drawings to the City of Plymouth engineering division for review and comments.
-The review set will be sent back noting any needed changes. - 2.
-After final comments from the city have been completed, supply the city with one complete set on a CD, DVD, Drop Box or email of the record plans in AutoCAD (.DWG and PDF) file formats by individual, full size sheets, plot configuration files (.CTB) and the Point-Northing-Easting-Zenith-Descriptor (PNEZD) comma delineated ASCI data file for all elements in the project using Hennepin County coordinates.
+1. Submit a PDF drawing file created from the original AutoCAD drawings to the City of Plymouth engineering division for review and comments.
+The review set will be sent back noting any needed changes.

+2. After final comments from the city have been completed, supply the city with one complete set of record plans in AutoCAD (.DWG and PDF) file formats by individual, full size sheets, plot configuration files (.CTB) and the Point-Northing-Easting-Zenith-Descriptor (PNEZD) comma delineated ASCI data file for all elements in the project using Hennepin County coordinates.